COVID-19 vaccination in Malaysia: The Special Committee for Ensuring Access to COVID-19 Vaccine Supply

-The Special Committee for Ensuring Access to COVID-19 Vaccine Supply, also known as the Special Committee on COVID-19 Vaccine Supply (Malay: Jawatankuasa Khas Jaminan Akses Bekalan Vaksin COVID-19; abbreviation: JKJAV), is a government body that was established to ensure the procurement of COVID-19 vaccine supply for the country can be carried out smoothly and in order.
-It is currently being co-chaired by the Malaysian Ministry of Health and the Ministry of Science, Technology and Innovation.
-The members of the committee consist of the Ministry of Finance Malaysia, Ministry of International Trade and Industry, Ministry of Foreign Affairs, Ministry of Home Affairs, Ministry of Communications and Multimedia, National Security Council (MKN), Attorney General's Chambers and the Prime Minister's Special Advisor on Public Health according to the governance structure figure for the national vaccination programme.
+The Special Committee for Ensuring Access to COVID-19 Vaccine Supply, also known as the Special Committee on COVID-19 Vaccine Supply (Malay: Jawatankuasa Khas Jaminan Akses Bekalan Vaksin COVID-19; abbreviation: JKJAV), was a government body established to ensure the procurement of COVID-19 vaccine supplies for the country proceeded smoothly and orderly.
+It was co-chaired by the Malaysian Ministry of Health and the Ministry of Science, Technology and Innovation.
+The members of the committee included representatives from the Ministry of Finance Malaysia, Ministry of International Trade and Industry, Ministry of Foreign Affairs, Ministry of Home Affairs, Ministry of Communications and Multimedia, National Security Council (MKN), Attorney General's Chambers and the Prime Minister's Special Advisor on Public Health, as outlined in the governance structure for the national vaccination programme.